-Arkansas State University-Beebe /Newport is an approved institution for assistance to veterans and veterans' beneficiaries.
-Veterans, dependent children, and others entitled to educational assistance payments from the Veteran's Administration (VA) may contact the Coordinator of Student Affairs at Arkansas State University-Beebe/Newport for detailed information and application forms.
+Arkansas State University-Beebe/Newport is an approved institution for assistance to veterans and veterans' beneficiaries.
+Veterans, dependent children, and others entitled to educational assistance payments from the United States Department of Veteran's Affairs may contact the Coordinator of Student Services at Arkansas State University-Beebe/Newport for detailed information and application forms.